kunjaps/Sonar_repo/README.md

 Status      : Done.
 Objective 4 : Simulate beam pattern by shifting theta
 Status      : Done.
-Objective 5 : SIMULATE BEAM PATTERN FOR DIFFERENT FREQUENCIES ON AN ARRAY DESIGNED FOR A CERTAIN FREQUENCY
+Objective 5 : Observe the effects of signals of different frequencies on an array designed for a specific frequency
 Status      : Done.
-Objective 6 : EFFECT OF SNR ON BEAM PATTERN
+Objective 6 : Effect of SNR on beampattern
 Status      : Done.
-Objective 7 : TO GET THE ORIGINAL SIGNAL FROM THE BEAM FORMED OUTPUT
+Objective 7 : Retrieve original signal from beamformed output
 Status      : Done.
-Objective 8 : SIMULATE BROADBAND BEAMFORMING
+Objective 8 : Simulate broadband beamforming
 Status      : Done.
-Objective 9 : Apply the chebyshev windowing in beamforming
+Objective 9 : Chebyshev windowing in beamforming
 Status      : Done.
-Obective > 9 : Test code
+Any code other than the ones mentioned above : Test code
 Status  : Don't bother